 The final patient risk of mortality subclass is computed based on the Phase II base patient risk of mortality subclass and the Phase III modified patient risk of mortality subclasses.
 If all the Phase III modified risk of mortality are greater than or equal to the Phase II base risk of mortality subclass, then the final risk of mortality subclass is computed as the maximum of the Phase II and III risk of mortality subclasses.
-If all of the modified Phase III risk of mortality subclasses are less than or equal to the Phase II base risk of mortality subclasses is computed as the Phase II base risk of mortality subclass is computed as the Phase II base risk of mortality subclass is computed as the Phase II base risk of mortality subclass, the final risk of mortality subclass is computed as the Phase II base risk of mortality subclass minus one.
+If all of the modified Phase III risk of mortality subclasses are less than or equal to the Phase II base risk of mortality subclass, the final risk of mortality subclass is computed as the Phase II base risk of mortality subclass minus one.
 If the Phase II modified risk of mortality subclasses includes modified risk of mortality subclasses that are both greater and less than the Phase II base risk of mortality subclass, the modified Phase III subclass relating to procedures and combinations of secondary diagnoses will take priority in determining the final risk of mortality subclass.
-The combination of the APR-DRG and the final patient risk of mortality subclass constitute the complete APR-DRG description of the risk of mortality of the patient.
+The combination of the APR DRG and the final patient risk of mortality subclass constitute the complete APR DRG description of the risk of mortality of the patient.

-Summary of APR-DRG risk of mortality subclass assignment logic
+Summary of APR DRG risk of mortality subclass assignment logic

-The following is a summary of the steps involved in computing the APR-DRG risk of mortality subclass of a patient.
+The following is a summary of the steps involved in computing the APR DRG risk of mortality subclass of a patient.